mcordova2255/territory-analytics/README.md

 ## 2. AI-Assisted Operational Workflow

-A structured session brief architecture that encodes domain logic, stakeholder dependencies, case workflow rules, and communication standards into a reusable operational context.
+A structured session brief architecture that encodes domain logic, stakeholder dependencies, case workflow rules and communication standards into a reusable operational context.

 Developed to address a specific fragmentation problem: seven tools with zero automated handoffs between them, requiring manual verification at every stage of the case lifecycle.